anthonymiyoro/Data-Manipulation-with-Pandas/README.md

  result = result[(result['var']>0.25) or (result['var']<-0.25)]
 ```

+### Count number of occurences when grouping by pandas

-### Provide list or concatenation of items while aggregating
+### Provide list or concatenation of items while aggregating group by Pandas

 ```
 df = df.groupby(['column_1', 'column_2']).agg(